joshheath/CV/README.md

 ---
 |[Email](mailto:joshheath121@gmail.com)    | [Github](https://github.com/joshheath)    | [Codewars](https://www.codewars.com/users/joshheath)

-I am an enthusiastic and ambitious junior developer, having recently graduated from Makers Academy.
+I am an enthusiastic and ambitious junior developer, and recent graduate of Makers Academy.
 I am now looking to embark on a career in the tech sector in London at a company where I can continue to learn and grow as a developer.

 Before pursuing a career in tech, I trained and worked in corporate law in London and Hong Kong for four years.
 This professional experience provided me with a broad set of analytical and communication skills which complement the development skills I have learnt since.